Do you have plans for life beyond your PhD?

 Lessons from organising and participating in the University of Bristol Faculty of Health Sciences PGR Symposium

 PhD student Winfred Gatua was part of the team that organised a recent Postgraduate Research Symposium.
-In this post, she shares how organising this event helped him develop important skills for her research and beyond. (more…)
+In this post, she shares how organising this event helped her develop important skills for her research and beyond. (more…)

 EASD 2023: At the interface between diabetes research and clinical practice